johanatan/graphql-type-lang-compiler/README.md

-Given a specification of a data model in GraphQL Type Language, graphql-tlc automatically generates the `GraphQLSchema` instance that GraphQL requires (and binds its `resolve` methods to a specified set of functions for querying (i.e., selecting) as well as insert, update and delete mutations).
+Given a specification of a data model in GraphQL Type Language, graphql-tlc automatically generates the `GraphQLSchema` instance that GraphQL requires (and binds its `resolve` methods to a specified set of functions for querying (i.e., selecting) and mutating (i.e., insert, update and delete mutations).

 #### Example